Naomi Ireson highlights the dangers of inheritance claim delay and the need to act quickly to avoid the estate being distributed or dissipated

 Albert Pearce (aged 83) had inherited the fortune after befriending the deceased, Julie Spalding (aged 98).
 But the court ordered him to hand the inheritance back to the deceased’s family.

 Albert Pearce, her friendly window cleaner, subsequently appeared on the scene.
 He befriended Julie Spalding and helped to care for her.
-In 2008 the deceased died.
+In 2008 she died.
 Her Will left her estate, worth almost £300,000, to Mr Pearce.

 Given the time which had passed (2008-2014), Mr Pearce claimed that he had exhausted all of the assets in the estate and had been declared bankrupt.
 He said he had spent all of the inheritance on gambling and travelling and was therefore unable to return the money to Mr Bray.
 However, it was alleged that his story was not true and that Mr Pearce had in fact squirreled the money into various bank accounts in an attempt to conceal his fortune and in order to be declared bankrupt.

-The case has been adjourned until October and we will provide an update then, but in the meantime the clear moral of this story is that anyone contemplating an inheritance claim should not delay in taking legal action.
-If there is a concern that a defendant is about to distribute or dissipate an estate it is vital to act quickly and take specialist legal advice.
+This case highlights the dangers of inheritance claim delay.
+If there is a concern that an executor is about to distribute or dissipate an estate it is vital to act quickly and take specialist legal advice.
 We are left wondering in this case whether if Mr Bray had acted more promptly after his aunt’s death steps could have been taken to ensure that Mr Pearce was prevented from spending or dissipating the estate assets.